 Edinburgh International Book Festival

-One of this years personal favourites was discovering the Scottish 3D photography pioneer George Washington Wilson.
-Dr Brian May (also lead guitarist of Queen) and Professor Roger Taylor (not from Queen) shared there passionate interest in Victorian stereoscopic photography.
-Did you know that the legendary Queen guitarist Brian May has a PhD in Astrophysics and is part of the management at the London Stereoscopic Company?
+One of this year's personal favourites was discovering the Scottish 3D photography pioneer George Washington Wilson.
+Dr. Brian May (also the lead guitarist of Queen) and Professor Roger Taylor (not from Queen) shared their passionate interest in Victorian stereoscopic photography.
+Did you know that the legendary Queen guitarist Brian May has a Ph.D. in Astrophysics and is part of the management at the London Stereoscopic Company?

 Edinburgh International Fringe Festival

 As always the Edinburgh International Fringe Festival did not disappoint with the hilariously funny Hardeep Singh Kohli, Gyles Bandreith, Jason Byrne, a variety of acts at the festival gala, Susan Coleman, and an audience with pop star/musician/celebrity Jason Donovan as well as many more.

 What was your favourite act this year?

 Red Bus Bistro

 I have never experienced afternoon tea like this before.
 One of the most thrilling, entertaining, and delicious!